Market Research (Edexcel A Level Business): Revision Note

 Market research is the collection, compilation and analysis of information about a market

-Effective market research will help the business
+Effective market research will help the business:

 Reduce risk when launching new products or entering new markets

-Anticipate future needs and wants of consumers
+Anticipate the future needs and wants of consumers

 Understand consumer behaviour